le-quentin/free-stock-tickers/README.md

 ### Examples:

-`/tickers?searchString=META` => the Facebook ticker
+- `/tickers?searchString=META` => the Facebook ticker
-`/tickers?searchString=MC.PA` => the LVMH ticker
+- `/tickers?searchString=MC.PA` => the LVMH ticker
-`/tickers?searchString=LU1829219127` => Amundi ETF Euro Corporate Bond ticker
+- `/tickers?searchString=LU1829219127` => Amundi ETF Euro Corporate Bond ticker

 ### Details:

 For searchString, you should provide:
 - When possible (most common use case), the stock symbol: for example `META` for Facebook.
 If the stock isn't american, you must also provide the index symbol: for example, `MC.PA` for LVMH, France.
-If you're not sure of what to provide, search for your stock in `finance.yahoo.com`, the complete symbol will appear in your stock's page URL.
+If you're not sure about what to provide, search for your stock in `finance.yahoo.com`, the complete symbol will appear in your stock's page URL.
 - When your product doesn't have a symbol, and/or isn't listed in `finance.yahoo.com` (which might be the case for some ETF, or some niche non-stock products), provide the ISIN code instead.

 ## Deploy